 Office administrators are employees who ensure that the office is running in tip-top shape.
 They manage the administrative needs of the office.
 They answer calls directed to the official company phone, manage the inventory of supplies, take charge or purchase requisitions for needed supplies, and ensure the office equipment and fixtures are taken care of.
 Office administrators also manage correspondences, official memoranda, and other official company documents.
 They also keep track of files and records to ensure that these are properly organized.
 At times, office administrators also take charge of welcoming guests and accompanying them to their respective meetings.

 These skill sets are where the common ground ends though.
-An administrative coordinator responsibility is more likely to require skills like "payroll," "excellent organizational," "excellent interpersonal," and "phone calls."
-Whereas a office administrator requires skills like "patient care," "office administration," "real estate," and "patient appointments."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of an administrative coordinator are more likely to require skills like "payroll," "excellent organizational," "excellent interpersonal," and "phone calls."
+On the other hand, a job as an office administrator requires skills like "patient care," "office administration," "real estate," and "patient appointments."
+As you can see, what employees do in each career varies considerably.

 An office services coordinator is in charge of providing administrative support to an office and coordinating all activities to maintain an efficient workflow.
 Their responsibilities include preparing and processing documentation, answering calls and correspondence, greeting visitors, answering inquiries, producing progress reports, and maintaining records and databases.
 There are also instances when an office services coordinator must resolve issues, liaise with different departments, and procure supplies.
 Furthermore, as an office services coordinator, it is essential to assist and encourage staff, all while implementing the company's policies and regulations.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that administrative coordinator responsibilities requires skills like "office procedures," "excellent organizational," "excellent interpersonal," and "word processing."
-But an office services coordinator might use skills, such as, "office services," "reservations," "social work," and "conference room."
+For example, resumes show us that administrative coordinator responsibilities requires skills like "office procedures," "excellent organizational," "excellent interpersonal," and "word processing."
+But an office services coordinator might use other skills in their typical duties, such as, "office services," "reservations," "social work," and "conference room."

 Administrator secretaries are assistants to managers or higher officers in charge of administrative tasks.
 Their responsibilities include liaising with an organization's internal departments and in communicating with the general public.
 They make arrangements and scheduling of meetings, events, and appointments.
 Sometimes, they assume tasks in clerical and administrative nature.
 It is also part of their job to work hand-in-hand with executives, managers, and any other personnel in corporations.